ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 Instruction Set
 ===============

-..
-TODO: And what is consensus, not mentioned so far

-The instruction set of the EVM is kept minimal in order to avoid incorrect or inconsistent implementations which could cause consensus problems.
+The instruction set of the EVM is kept minimal in order to avoid incorrect or inconsistent implementations which could cause consensus problems across the Ethereum network.
 All instructions operate on the basic data type, 256-bit words or on slices of memory (or other byte arrays).
 The usual arithmetic, bit, logical and comparison operations are present.